-The defence of necessity is a defence that is available to a number of offences.
+The defence of necessity is available to a number of offences.
 Necessity can be raised when a person commits an offence in circumstances that make committing the offence necessary to avoid serious consequences.

-For the defence of necessity it must be found that the person committed the criminal offence:
+For the defence of necessity, it must be found that the person who committed the criminal offence did it:

-- The accused honestly and reasonably believed that they were in a situation of imminent peril and it was necessary for him or her to commit the acts that constituted the offence, and
+- Honestly and reasonably, believing that they were in a situation of imminent peril and it was necessary for him or her to commit the acts that constituted the offence

-- The acts to avoid the peril must not have been disproportionate to the threat of danger.
+- To avoid peril must not have been disproportionate to the threat of danger

 The defence of duress involves 3 critical elements.
 A person will not be held criminally responsible for an offence if the offence was committed:

-- Because of threats of death or really serious injury to him or herself or to their family, and
+- Because of threats of death or really serious injury to him or herself or to their family

 - Those threats being of such a nature that a person: